meckert75/documentations/docs/raspberry_pi_homebridge.md

 ```

 ## Install Homebridge Plugins
-Find Homebridge plugins by searching for `homebridge-plugin` in the [package repository](https://www.npmjs.com/search?q=homebridge-plugin).
+Find Homebridge plugins by searching for `homebridge-plugin` in the [NPM package repository](https://www.npmjs.com/search?q=homebridge-plugin).

 If you're going to tinker with your Raspberry, a good first plugin to install would be the [GPIO Switch plugin](https://www.npmjs.com/package/homebridge-gpioswitch).